Why is this medication prescribed?

 What side effects can this medication cause?

-Furosemide may cause side effects.
+Furosemide injection may cause side effects.
 Tell your doctor if any of these symptoms are severe or do not go away:

 - frequent urination